Board of Overseers and Leadership Team

-Donna graduated from Colby Junior College (now Colby Sawyer College) and Wheelock College and was an elementary school teacher for seven years before her two children were born.
-She and her husband Ken have lived in Acton for over 40 years.
+Donna graduated from Colby Junior College (now Colby Sawyer College) and Wheelock College and was an elementary school teacher for seven years.
+She has lived in Acton for over 40 years.
 She volunteers at Saint Matthews United Methodist Church, and Emerson Hospital.
 She is past President of the Emerson Hospital Auxiliary and served two years on the board of the Mass Hospital Association as state volunteer chairman.
 At Saint Matthews, she has been a member of the Chancel Choir for 28 years and has served on various committees, including the recent building committee.
 From 1994 to 2001, Donna was the Assistant Director of Community Services at Emerson Hospital, responsible for the scheduling and training of over 500 adult and student volunteers.
 She recently retired from her last position at Emerson as the Hospital Gift Shop Manager, and has made a four-year commitment as an associate at the Museum of Fine Arts in Boston, as well as volunteering at Emerson and her church.

 Upon her retirement as Director of the Concord Free Public Library in 2008, Barbara was presented with an honorary degree from the Wentworth Institute.
 As she had overseen the additions and renovations to both the Main and Fowler Libraries, she had complained that, while she had degrees from Middlebury College (BA), the University of Michigan (MLS) and Harvard’s Kennedy School of Government (MPA), the training she really had needed would have come from Wentworth.
 Her retirement came after 45 years in a wide range of positions in government, special and public libraries in Washington, DC; Ann Arbor, Michigan; Charlottesville, VA and the Boston area.
 She has lived in Concord since 1977 and has served on a wide variety of local boards, committees and working groups.
 In the mid-80’s Barbara led her parents, Ralph and Peggy Miller, through the original Newbury Court apartments, then under construction.
 They all wore hardhats.
 She persuaded them to put the required $1,000 down to hold an option ‘should the time come’.
 It came in 2001 and they lived at 100 Newbury Ct.
 Drive until her father died two months short of his 109th birthday in January 2016.
 Barbara has watched the evolution of Newbury Court over its lifetime and is excited to be a part of what happens next.